-Seafish has developed a range of training resources in fish filleting including:
+Seafish have developed a range of training resources in fish processing including:

-- Three training DVDs showing methods of filleting different species of round and flatfish; - A fish filleting taught course supported by detailed Trainee and Trainer's workbooks.
+- Three training DVDs showing methods of processing different species of round and flatfish; - A fish filleting taught course supported by detailed Trainee and Trainer's workbooks.

-There is more information on resources at the end of this workbook, and some fish filleting demonstration videos can be accessed via the Library in the Seafood Training Academy website.
+There is more information on resources at the end of this workbook, and some fish processing demonstration videos can be accessed via the Library in the Seafood Training Academy website.

+.....Good Luck!

-.Good Luck Lee Coo Seafish per
+Lee Cooper Seafish

-All the images and photos used in this Learner Workbook have been sourced by Seafish, who is the default copyright holder.
+All the images and photos used in the Learner Workbook have been sourced by Seafish.